CUSTOMER TERMS AND CONDITIONS

 1. CORE SPREADS

-Core Spreads (“Core”, “we”, “us”) is a trading name of Finsa Europe Limited, a company registered in England and Wales and authorised and regulated by the Financial Conduct Authority (“FCA”) with firm number 525164.
-Our address is Tower Bridge Business Centre, 46-48 East Smithfield, London, E1W 1AW;
+1.1 Core Spreads (“Core”, “we”, “us”) is a trading name of Finsa Europe Limited, a company registered in England and Wales and authorised and regulated by the Financial Conduct Authority (“FCA”) with firm number 525164.
+Our address is Tower Bridge Business Centre, 46-48 East Smithfield, London E1W 1AW.

 2. THIS AGREEMENT

-Terms and conditions used in this Agreement have the meanings defined in Clause 17.
+2.1 Capitalised Terms used in this Agreement have the meanings defined in Clause 20

-Supplemental Terms apply in respect of each product we offer.
+2.2 Supplemental Terms apply in respect of each Instrument we offer.
 These are set out in the Schedules to this Agreement.
 Should there be any conflict between the terms in the Supplemental Terms and the main body of this Agreement, the Supplemental Terms will prevail.

-our Supplemental Terms relating to spread trading, CFDs and the use of the Platform, referred to in Clause 2.2 above;
+2.3 This Agreement includes our Supplemental Terms relating to spread betting, CFDs and the use of the Platform, referred to in Clause 2.2 above.

 3. DEALING WITH US

-We will at all times deal with you in our capacity as our contracting counterparty.
+3.1 We will at all times deal with you in our capacity as your contracting counterparty.

-You will enter into each Transaction with us as principal and not as an agent for any other third party.
+3.2 You will enter into each Transaction with us as principal and not as an agent for any other third party.
 You will be solely responsible for all obligations arising out of a Transaction, and we will treat you as our client in relation to the Transactions at all times.
-You will not allow any person to deal on your behalf unless we agree that such person (the “Attorney”) may do so.
-For us to agree to this, you and such Attorney that you would appoint must fully prepare and sign a Power of Attorney.
-The form of our Power of Attorney is found herein as Schedule 4.
-Please note that we reserve the right as an additional precondition to accepting instruction from your Attorney that he/she/it be subject to and pass our standard customer due diligence requirements, as required from time to time by our compliance department.
+You will not allow any person to deal or manage your Account on your behalf unless we agree that such a person (the “Attorney”) may do so.
+In some circumstances, an executor or insolvency practitioner may be empowered to conduct activities on your Account.
+In these circumstances and for us to agree to this, please contact the compliance department at: email@example.com

-We will always deal with clients on an execution only basis.
+3.4 We will always deal with clients on an Execution Only basis.
 As an advisory service is not offered for Retail Clients (or clients of any FCA classification), the provisions of the FCA’s Retail Distribution Review regulations shall not apply.